telerik/document-processing-docs/knowledge-base/cs0104-error-pdf-format-provider.md

      Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider provider = new Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.PdfFormatProvider();
      ```

-By explicitly specifying the namespace, you ensure that the correct `PdfFormatProvider` is used and avoid the ambiguous reference error.
+By explicitly specifying the namespace, you ensure that the correct `PdfFormatProvider` is used and avoid ambiguous reference errors.

 ## See Also
 * [Using PdfFormatProvider in RadWordsProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/formats-and-conversion/pdf/pdfformatprovider)